e7dud7e/MLND/capstone/capstone_report.md

 In this section, you will be expected to analyze the data you are using for the problem.
 This data can either be in the form of a dataset (or datasets), input data (or input files), or even an environment.
 The type of data should be thoroughly described and, if possible, have basic statistics and information presented (such as discussion of input features or defining characteristics about the input or environment).
 Any abnormalities or interesting qualities about the data that may need to be addressed have been identified (such as features that need to be transformed or the possibility of outliers).
 Questions to ask yourself when writing this section:
 - _If a dataset is present for this problem, have you thoroughly discussed certain features about the dataset?
 Has a data sample been provided to the reader?_
 - _If a dataset is present for this problem, are statistics about the dataset calculated and reported?
 Have any relevant results from this calculation been discussed?_
-- _If a dataset is **not** present for this problem, has discussion been made about the input space or input data for your problem?_
-- _Are there any abnormalities or characteristics about the input space or dataset that need to be addressed? (categorical variables, missing values, outliers, etc.)_

 There are 1147 training images.
 Since these are provided by the TSA, the resolution and size of images are identical across samples, and the volunteers being scanned are of various sizes and genders, but are consistently placed in the center of the image.
-The data format of the smallest size (.aps) has images in one channel.
-In order to feed the data into the pre-trained VGG network, I need to pad the image to make it square, resize it to the dimensions expected by the VGG network, and also copy the single channel into 3 channels, since the pre-trained network expects RGB images with 3 channels.
+The data format of the smallest size (.aps) has images in one channel, a height of 660, width of 512, and 16 angles.

-### Exploratory Visualization
-In this section, you will need to provide some form of visualization that summarizes or extracts a relevant characteristic or feature about the data.
-The visualization should adequately support the data being used.
-Discuss why this visualization was chosen and how it is relevant.
-Questions to ask yourself when writing this section:
-- _Have you visualized a relevant characteristic or feature about the dataset or input data?_
-- _Is the visualization thoroughly analyzed and discussed?_
-- _If a plot is provided, are the axes, title, and datum clearly defined?_

 I display 16 sample images and the locations of the threats.
 ![input example 01][img_input_01]